rbisdorff/Digraph3/docSphinx/tutorial.rst

 Tideman's Ranked-Pairs rule
 ...........................

-A further ranking heuristic is based on a prudent incremental construction of linear orders that avoids on the fly any cycling pairs of alternatives.
-The **Ranked-Pairs** rule may be formulated as follows:
+A further ranking heuristic, the **Ranked-Pairs** rule, is based on a prudent incremental construction of linear orders that avoids on the fly any cycling outrankings.
+The ranking procedure may be formulated as follows:

     1. Rank the ordered pairs :math:`(x,y)` of alternatives in decreasing order of the outranking characteristic values :math:`r(x\,S\,y)`;
     2. Consider the pairs in that order (ties are resolved by a lexicographic rule):